varigit/var-demos/opencl/README.md

 | **VAR-SOM-MX8M-NANO**  | 5.10.142| A53@1200      | **0.000012**    | GC7000UL@500   | **0.000641**   |
 | **DART-MX8M**          | 5.10.142| A53@1000      | **0.000014**    | GC7000L@800    | **0.000379**   |
 | **DART-MX8M-PLUS**     | 5.10.72 | A53@1200      | **0.000007**    | GC7000UL@1000  | **0.000109**   |

+## Copyright and License

+Copyright 2022 Variscite LTD. Free use of this software is granted under the terms of the [MIT License](https://github.com/varigit/var-demos/blob/master/opencl/LICENSE).